 Open Suitcase Fusion; it should open successfully.

-NOTE: In Mac OS 10.7 and later the user’s Library folder is not visible in the Finder.
+NOTE: By default, the user’s Library folder is not visible in the Finder.
 To reach the Library folder, hold the Option key down and click on the Go menu in the Finder; there will now be a “Library” menu option with no keyboard shortcut.